 The Software Programming curriculum is listed below for ages 10+.

-1. Web Programming I (WEB01) – Introduction to Computers and Web Development
+1. Programming I – Introduction to Computers and Web Development (HTML/CSS)

 Step into the world of computers and learn web programming by completing multiple projects with increasing complexity.
 Build critical coding knowledge that will serve as the technical base for further programming languages.
 Start individual Digital Portfolio.